edgedb/edgedb/docs/guides/tutorials/rust_axum.rst

 ``Conditions`` objects get deleted along with it.

-This type also contains an ``exclusive`` constraint on time and city, because the app will continue to query Open-Meteo for data but shouldn't insert a ``Conditions`` object for a city and time that has already been inserted.
-In Open-Meteo's case, these weather conditions are updated every 15 minutes so we will end up seeing four temperatures an hour added for each city.
+This type also contains an ``exclusive`` constraint on time and city, because the app will continue to query Open-Meteo once a minute for data but shouldn't insert a ``Conditions`` object for a city and time that has already been inserted.
+In Open-Meteo's case, these weather conditions are updated every 15 minutes, so we will end up seeing four temperatures an hour added for each city.

 The ``City`` type is pretty simple: